 Gotu kola improves acetylcholine levels in your brain.
 It increases blood flow and helps reduce oxidative damage and toxins in brain cells.
 As a result, you may feel a boost in mental activity.

 Others report dreams seem more vivid and intense.
-And Gotu kola seems to have an anxiolytic (anti-anxiety) effect as well.
+And Gotu kola provides an anxiolytic (anti-anxiety) effect as well.

 Gotu Kola Clinical Studies